 Clinical Research Trials: The Basics

-There are clinical research trials for most types of cancer, and all stages of the disease.
-Clinical trials are designed to find out the value of certain treatments.
-Studies may be performed on a worldwide level (at places of care around the world), national level (at places around the country), or at a single place of care.
-Studies can be designed to treat a certain stage type of cancer.
-The study treatment may be the first form of treatment used, or as a choice for treatment after other treatments did not work.
-They can be used to test medications or other treatments to prevent cancer, find it earlier, or help manage side effects.
+There are clinical research trials for most types of cancer and all stages of the disease.
+Clinical trials are designed to find out the value of a treatment.
+Studies may be done on a worldwide level (at places of care around the world), national level (at places around the country), or at a single place of care.
+Studies can be designed to treat a certain stage or type of cancer.
+The study treatment may be the first treatment a person gets, or it could be a treatment after other treatments did not work.
+Trials can be used to test medicines or other treatments to prevent cancer, ways to find cancer earlier or help manage side effects.
 This article will help you understand the basics of clinical trials and their value in the field of oncology.

 Oversight of Trials and Informed Consent

 An Institutional Review Board (IRB) is a group of healthcare providers, researchers, and even people not involved in medicine.
 The IRB’s job is to:

 - Review and approve any clinical trial before it can begin.